-Set our below are the key risks that have been identified.
+Set out below are the key risks that have been identified.
 The remainder of the plan provides a brief overview of each risk and the high level mitigating actions that we will be putting in place over the period of the plan to deal with those risks.

-Risk category ldentified risk Fires and Injury Accidental Dwelling Fires An increasingly ageing population Serious fires in commercial premises Deliberate fires Heritage Property Fires Road Traffic Collisions Road collisions causing loss of life or serious injury Health and wellbeing factors People who have two or more of the seven identified factors are more likely to be at risk from fire The increasing demand for Emergency Medical Response (Co-responding) Safeguarding Environment Wide scale floodingHazardous Materials sites and incidents Rescues HeightConfined spaces and entrapmentsDrowning and open water safety Resources The unavailability of on call appliances The historical distribution of service delivery resources Attending too many false alarms
+Risk category Identified risk Fires and Injury Accidental dwelling fires An increasingly ageing population Serious fires in commercial premises Deliberate fires Heritage property fires Road traffic collisions Road collisions causing loss of life or serious injury Health and wellbeing factors People who have two or more of the seven identified factors are more likely to be at risk from fire The increasing demand for emergency medical response (co-responding) Safeguarding Environment Wide scale floodingHazardous materials sites and incidents Rescues Height Confined spaces and entrapments Drowning and open water safety Resources The unavailability of on call appliances The historical distribution of service delivery resources Attending too many false alarms